aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 9. The **Create a Data Set** page will open.
 Select the **Athena** button and type in the name **SnortAlertDataSource**.
 Click on the **Create Data Source** button to continue.
 10. You will now see the **choose your table** page.
 Select **snortalertdata** from the **database** list.
 Select **snort_alerts** from the **table** list.
 Click on the **select** button to continue.
 11. The **finish data set creation** page will be displayed.
 Leave the default seting to import SPICE and click on the **visualise** button.
 12. You may see no data at first, so click on the refresh import link to continue.
 If you see a permission error then see the troubleshooting section below.
-Whern the data appears int he SPICE page, select the save and visualise button to return to the visualization page.
+Whern the data appears in the SPICE page, select the save and visualise button to return to the visualization page.
-13. In the **feilds list**, select **src** and **proto**.
+13. In the **fields list**, select **src** and **proto**.
 Leave the **visual type** as **auto**.
 You should noe have a bar chart showing you the top talkers to your server by protocol.
 14. Select the top talker in the bar chart, then click on the **focus only on IP** setting.
 You will now see only traffic from that single IP.
 13. **Whoohoo!**  You can now visualise your alert data using Quicksight!
-Try our different graphs to identify the most common surce IP for alerts, protocol, and experiment with the feilds available to you.
+Try our different graphs to identify the most common surce IP for alerts, protocol, and experiment with the fields available to you.
 ---
 ### Common issues
 #### Insufficient Permissions